 Service Description What You Pay Telemedicine Your employer has partnered with LiveHealth Online to provide access to telemedicine services.
 For more information, please contact LiveHealth Online's member support at 1-888-548-3432 (for medical visits) or 1-844-784-8409 (for mental health visits).
 You are not limited to using LiveHealth Online for telemedicine services.
 Your plan also covers telemedicine visits with other licensed providers.
-LiveHealth Online medical visits In-network: Fully covered (the plan pays 100%).
-You do not have to meet your deductible first.
-Out-of-network: Not covered.
-LiveHealth Online mental health visits In-network: Fully covered (the plan pays 100%).
-You do not have to meet your deductible first.
-Out-of-network: Not covered.
-Medical visits (through Anthem Blue Cross Life & Health Insurance Company) In-network: You'll owe the full cost of this service until you've met your deductible.
-After that, you pay 10% of the cost; the plan pays the rest.
-Out-of-network: You'll owe the full cost of this service until you've met your deductible.
-After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.
-Mental health visits (through Anthem Blue Cross Life & Health Insurance Company) In-network: You'll owe the full cost of this service until you've met your deductible.
-After that, you pay 10% of the cost Life & Health Insurance Company) In-network: You'll owe the full cost of this service until you've met your deductible.
-After that, you pay 10% of the cost; the plan pays the rest.
-Out-of-network: You'll owe the full cost of this service until you've met You'll owe the full cost of this service until you've met your deductible.
-After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.
+LiveHealth Online medical visitsIn-network:Fully covered (the plan pays 100%).
+You do not have tomeet your deductible first.Out-of-network:Not covered.LiveHealth Online mental health visitsIn-network:Fully covered (the plan pays 100%).
+You do not have tomeet your deductible first.Out-of-network:Not covered.Medical visits (through Anthem Blue Cross Life & HealthInsurance Company)In-network:You pay a \$20 copay per visit; the plan pays the rest.You do not have to meet your deductible first (and yourcopay doesn't apply to your deductible).Out-of-network:You'll owe the full cost of this service until you've metyour deductible.
+After that, you pay 30% of the allowedamount; the plan pays the remainder of the allowedamount.Mental health visits (through Anthem Blue Cross Life &Health Insurance Company)In-network:You do not have to meet your deductible first (and yourcopay doesn't apply to your deductible.Out-of-network:You pay a \$20 copay per visit; the plan pays the rest.You do not have to meet your deductible first (and yourcopay doesn't apply to your deductible.Out-of-network:You'll owe the full cost of this service until you've metYou'deductible.
+After that, you pay 30% of the allowedamount;You'll owe the full cost of this service until you've metYou'deductible.
+After that, you pay 30% of the allowedamount;You i

 Service Description What You Pay Transgender services Coverage for transgender services recipients only.
 Diagnosis and treatment for services related to transgender care, including gender affirmation surgery.
 Hormones will be covered by your pharmacy benefits; see the "Pharmacy Benefits" section below.
 Travel expenses for transgender surgery are not covered.
-Counseling (office visit) Certain services or items provided during your visit may require prior authorization.
-Please see Section 4 for how to check for prior authorization requirements.
-In-network: You'll owe the full cost of this service until you've met your deductible.
-After that, you pay 10% of the cost; the plan pays the rest.
-Out-of-network: You'll owe the full cost of this service until you've met your deductible.
-After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.
-Gender affirming surgery May require a prior authorization.
-In-network: Services and supplies are covered based on who provides your care and where you receive your treatment.
-Out-of-network: Services and supplies are covered based on who provides your care and where you receive your treatment.
+Counseling (office visit)Certain services or items provided during your visit may require prior authorization.
+Please see Section 4 for how to check for prior authorization requirements.In-network:You pay a \$20 copay per visit; the plan pays the rest.You do not have to meet your deductible first (and your copay doesn't apply to your deductible).Out-of-network:You'll owe the full cost of this service until you've met your deductible.
+After that, you pay 30% of the allowed amount; the plan pays the remainder of the allowed amount.Gender affirming surgery May require a prior authorization.In-network:Services and supplies are covered based on who provides your care and where you receive your treatment.Out-of-network:Services and supplies are covered based on who provides your care and where you receive your treatment.